You may want to use the “Search” box over there —->

 Please be aware that rstudio is a very graphics-heavy program and uses a fair amount of network bandwidth.
 You will need to make sure that you have a fairly fast network connection in order to use rstudio effectively.

-Why aren’t SGE commands, or R, or matlab, or… available to my cron job?
+Why aren’t SLURM commands, or R, or matlab, or… available to my cron job?

-This should allow your cron jobs to run within SGE.
+This should allow your cron jobs to run within SLURM.

 ssh gave a scary warning: REMOTE HOST IDENTIFICATION HAS CHANGED!